theleadingzero/dsde1-computing1/README.md

-# dsde1-computing1
+# DSDE1-Computing1
-Computing 1 exercises for 2019-2020
+Weekly Python exercises for the module.

+Each week go to the corresponding folder and follow the instructions in the README.